 Management plans, research projects and community outreach

-Unfortunately, the number of Western Ringtail Possums is declining and their habitat has decreased over time due to urban development and the removal of large, old trees on private property.
-Other threats include fire, predators such as cats and foxes, domestic pets and being hit by cars.
-This has caused the Western Ringtail Possum to be listed as Threatened under state and federal legislation.
+Western ringtail possums are listed as Critically Endangered under state and federal legislation.
+Unfortunately, the number of western ringtail possums is declining, and their habitat has decreased over time due to urban development and the removal of large, old trees on private property.
+Other threats include fire, predators such as cats and foxes, domestic pets and road trauma.

 Get involved